idrkimstupid/Enderchest/README.md

-tired of accidentily breaking your enderchest without silktouch? this mod should fix that!
+Tired of accidentily breaking your enderchest without silktouch?

-this lightweight mods doesnt let you break enderchests without an silktouch item.
+This lightweight mod prevents you from breaking enderchests without silktouch.

-you can toggle it with /togglesilktouchenderchest.
+You can toggle it ingame with: /togglesilktouchenderchest

-this is my first public mod, im not sure if i will continue updating it.
+Mod expected to be released for Minecraft 1.21.5+.Tired of accidentily breaking your enderchest without silktouch?